PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter14/s3/README.md

 testing or you may be billed by the AWS.
 You can check the S3 bucket at https://s3.console.aws.amazon.com/s3/home?region=eu-central-1# (switch the region accordingly with the one in the code).

+### Troubleshooting

+The m4/1.4.19 library may be incompatible with GCC, so try Clang in Conan and IDE simultaneously.
+Conan can determine current C and C++ compilers from the CC and CXX environment variables.